-2013 and 2014 respectively.
+2014 respectively.
 If projected tuition increases exceed the tuition assumptions, then projected program spending in the Minnesota State Grant program will increase as well.

-Third is the federal Pell Grant.
-Increases or reductions in the federal Pell Grant amounts would affect State Grant spending as the State Grant award formula assumes a dollar for dollar relationship with the student's Pell Grant.
+Federal Pell Grant: Increases or reductions in the federal Pell Grant amounts would affect State Grant spending as the State Grant award formula assumes a dollar for dollar relationship with the student's Pell Grant.
 Federal budget negotiations have considered reductions to the Pell Grant program.
 While the President and Congress provided for Pell Grant funding in the August 2011 debt ceiling budget negotiations and in the December 2011 appropriations bill, the program still relies heavily on discretionary appropriations from the annual federal budget to fully fund student Pell Grant awards.
-The next appropriations for fiscal year 2014 Pell Grants is expected to be considered by Congress in spring 2013.
-Any reductions (increases) in Pell Grant awards would result in increased (decreased) spending in the Minnesota State Grant program.